In this article:

 In response to the economic impacts of the pandemic, Congress passed a $2 trillion stimulus package, the Coronavirus Aid, Relief and Economic Security (CARES) Act, which included a provision that temporarily paused student loan interest and automatically suspended payments on federal direct loans and FFELs (Federal Family Education Loans).

-These relief measures—which apply only to federal student loans—went into effect on March 13, 2020, and will last through September 30, 2020.
+These relief measures—which apply only to federal student loans—went into effect on March 13, 2020, and were subsequently extended until September 30, 2021.

 If you have federal student loans, your loan servicer should have already suspended your payments and no interest should be accruing on your account.
 If you have private student loans (those issued by a private lender and not the government), you may have to start paying your loans back sooner—if you're not already doing so.